cogentcore/core/docs/content/time-picker.md

 })
 ```

+## Duration input

 You can also create a duration input that allows users to select a duration of time:

 ```Go
 core.NewDurationInput(b).SetDuration(3 * time.Second)
 ```

-You can detect when the user changes the value of a duration input:
+You can detect when a user changes the value of a duration input:

 ```Go
 di := core.NewDurationInput(b).SetDuration(3 * time.Second)